 The Organic Place is passionate about supporting local famers and businesses.
 We love hearing the stories behind the products we source; there is so much time, energy and hard work that go into them!
 Over the past year we’ve introduced you to some our fantastic suppliers like Bob from Bob’s and Chris’ Mandarin Farm, John and Jan from Zeally Bay Sourdough, and the team from Organic Growers Group.
-Today we want to introduce you to Gary and Angela from Mt Alma Fresh Organics where we source our beautiful mangoes from.
+Today we want to introduce you to Gary and Angela from Mt Alma Fresh Organics where we source our beautiful mangoes and chilli from.

 Tell as a it about Mt Alma Fresh Organics

 Mt Alma is a 364 hectare, third generation farm, located in North Queensland.
 It was purchased by Gary’s grandfather in 1927 and used to run cattle and free range pigs.
 Back in those days no synthetic chemicals were used.
 In 1967 Gary’s father expanded the farm by another 66 hectares and introduced sugar cane.
 Along with that came the use of synthetic fertilisers and chemicals.
 In 2011 we took over the farm full time and decided to convent to organic.
 We became a fully certified organic farm last year.
 We continue to run cattle and grow sugar cane, but now also have an established market garden that includes a range of fresh organically grown vegies and herbs as well as a mango orchard.